 If you’re on instagram, it’s very likely that you’ve seen hundreds of photos of the Tegalalang Rice Terrace.
 This whole area is just like it’s out of a dream: endless swathes of green palms trees, rice terraces and a stunning golden light that makes the whole area feel truly magical.

-If you're anything like us, you always hunt out the best place for a sunrise wherever you visit.
-In Ubud there's no better way to start the day than at the Tegalalang Rice Terraces.
+If you're anything like us, you always hunt out the best place for a sunrise wherever you visit and you should look no further than Tegalalang.
+In Ubud there's no better way to start the day than at these beautiful rice terraces.

 Tegalalang Rice Terrace

-The best part of the terraces is on the far side away from the road.
-Here you can get the famous shot of the sun rising behind the palm trees in the amphitheatre of rice terraces.
+Whilst the rice terraces by the road are pretty incredible, the best are tucked around the corner from the entry points.
+This is where you can get the famous shot of the sun rising behind the palm trees in the amphitheatre of rice terraces.

 Read next: Sidemen - Bali’s hidden gem